THE BELL

 We rested from August 23 to September 7.

 Hello everybody!
-I spent my 15 Black Sea days with my daughters (1.3g and 3.5g) and my mother in the village Kacha, 30 km north of Sevastopol, near the village.
+I spent my 15 Black Sea days with my daughters (1.3 and 3.5 years old) and my mother in the village Kacha, 30 km north of Sevastopol, next to the village.
 Orlovka.

-For the first time in Kacha, my husband and I were in 2011, when we traveled by car and accidentally taxied there.
-We arrived at the apartment complex and decided to stay there.
-Then we liked it there, so on this trip with two children, I decided not to experiment and chose what was already known.
+My husband and I first came to Kutch in 2011, when we were traveling by car and accidentally drove there.
+We arrived at an apartment complex and decided to stay there.
+We liked it there then, so on this trip with two children I decided not to experiment and chose what was already known.

-Kacha- an urban-type settlement founded in 1912 in connection with the move to this place of the first aviation school of military pilots in Russia.
-Kacha is saturated with aviation, the residents are proud of their history, in 2012 its 100th anniversary was celebrated.
+Kacha- an urban-type settlement, founded in 1912, in connection with the move to this place of the first aviation school for military pilots in Russia.
+Kacha is steeped in aviation; residents are proud of their history; its 100th anniversary was celebrated in 2012.
 What I managed to learn from the history of this place:

-The Sevastopol Officer School of Aviation was founded in 1910 on the initiative of Grand Duke Alexander Romanov with funds from voluntary donations.
-The first release of 24 pilots took place on October 26, 1911 in the presence of Nicholas II.
-In the summer of 1911, the Chairman of the State Duma, Guchkov, visited her, after which the government allocated 1.5 million rubles to the aviation school to purchase land for the airfield.
+The Sevastopol Aviation Officer School was founded in 1910 on the initiative of Grand Duke Alexander Romanov with funds from voluntary donations.
+The first graduation of 24 pilots took place on October 26, 1911 in the presence of Nicholas II.
+In the summer of 1911, the Chairman of the State Duma Guchkov visited it, after which the government allocated 1.5 million rubles to the aviation school to purchase land for an airfield.
 These funds were used to purchase a plot of suitable land measuring 658 acres (7.1 square kilometers) near the Kacha River, 20 kilometers from Sevastopol.
-In the summer of 1912, the school made its first move to the new airfield and the adjoining village of Aleksandro-Mikhailovka.
-The development of the school's infrastructure gave impetus to the development of the village of Kacha, which was renamed the former farm.
+In the summer of 1912, the school made its first move to the new airfield and the adjacent village of Alexandro-Mikhailovka.
+The development of the school's infrastructure gave impetus to the development of the village of Kacha, into which the former farm was renamed.
 Until 1917, the school trained 609 military pilots, whose knowledge and skills were useful to the Russian army in the First World War.
-After the victory of the Red Army, it continued the training of military pilots as the 1st Aviation School of the Red Army.
+After the victory of the Red Army, it continued training military pilots as the 1st Aviation School of the Red Army.

-In 1941, she was evacuated to the city of Krasny Kut, Saratov Region.
-In 1945, the school was renamed the College and transferred to the city of Stalingrad (Volgograd).
+In 1941, she was evacuated to the city of Krasny Kut, Saratov region.
+In 1945, the school was renamed College and transferred to Stalingrad (Volgograd).

-The Kachin Higher Military Aviation School for Pilots in the village of Kacha was disbanded in November 1998.
-The successor of the Kachinsky School is the 783rd Training Aviation Order of Lenin, the Red Banner Flight Personnel Training Center in Armavir, where the Battle Banner of the Kachinsky VVAUL is stored and its Historical Form is kept.
+The Kachin Higher Military Aviation School of Pilots in the village of Kacha was disbanded in November 1998.
+The successor of the Kachinsky school is the 783rd training aviation Order of Lenin Red Banner flight training center in the city of Armavir, where the Battle Banner of the Kachinsky VVAUL is kept and its Historical Record is maintained.

-Pokryshkin Alexander Ivanovich, Kravchenko Grigory Panteleevich, Stalin Vasily Iosifovich and others became pupils of the Kachinsky School.
+Pokryshkin Alexander Ivanovich, Kravchenko Grigory Panteleevich, Stalin Vasily Iosifovich and others became students of the Kachinsky school.

 After the Great Patriotic War, from 1947 to 1960, the 4th Fighter Aviation Division was based on Kutch.
-In May 1960, the 872nd aviation regiment was relocated to Kacha from the Khersones airfield.
-And since the autumn of 1960, a separate transport regiment has been based here, on Kutch.
+In May 1960, the 872nd Aviation Regiment was relocated to Kacha from the Khersones airfield.
+And since the fall of 1960, a separate transport regiment has been based here, on Kutch.
 These two main aviation units, as well as support units, are based at the Kacha airfield at the present time.

 Transfer in Crimea